"Supernova" by Ivan Torrent - Vocalist: Julie Elven.

 Initial Structure > Un-edited.
 Un-redacted.

 Runline...Even as she was leaving this world - she still had a Story to Tell.

-Donna ALWAYS Stood Firm - Bravery and Grace - Under Fire.
+Donna Darkwolf ALWAYS Stood Firm - Bravery and Grace - Under Fire.

-Supernova: (/ˌsuːpərnoʊvə/ abbreviation: SN) an Extiction Level Event that occurs upon the death of certain types of stars.
-Donna was one of those stars.
+Supernova: (/ˌsuːpərnoʊvə/ abbreviation: SN) an Extinction Level Event that occurs upon the death of certain types of stars.
+A blazing light, out-shining all the surrounding stars.

 There has never been a more opportune moment to embrace and express myself

 in terms of my experience, insight and personal reflections.

 Look at the horrifying statistics of suicides, mental illness.
 Put into the bigger socio-economic,

 I see myself as a voice for ‘ordinary’ people (boots on the ground).